 Once the jelly bag has stopped dripping – no poking, remember!
 Weigh the resulting juice and transfer it to a saucepan, add a couple of sprigs of thyme and three quarters of the weight of liquid in sugar, and heat slowly to dissolve the sugar.
 Once fully dissolved, turn up the heat to bring the mixture up to a setting point.

 - The temperature test.
 Really accurate electronic jam thermometers are readily available, and not too expensive.
 They are much easier to read than traditional jam thermometers.
-Heat the jam to the setting point and once it’s there, you know it’s ready.
+Heat the jam to the setting point and once it’s there, you know it should be ready.
+Caution – your simmering preserve will have some hot spots, use temperature as a guide and test with a second method too.

 - The wrinkle test.
 Place a couple of side plates in the freezer before you add the sugar.
 Once the jam is boiling, start testing by placing some on the plate.
 Allow it to cool; when you push your finger through, you’ll see it wrinkle up ahead of your finger.
 This technique takes a bit of practice.